Government 59, “Foreign Policy Analysis and Decision Making”

 Government 7.12, “Intelligence and National Security”

 This first-year seminar explores challenges and controversies of U.S. intelligence analysis.
 Almost all important issues in intelligence are surrounded by secrecy and uncertainty.
 It is inherently difficult to know “what works” in intelligence, to define “good” analysis, or to make sound recommendations for improvement.
-Specific controversies we examine include the September 11 terrorist attacks, assessments of Iraq’s weapons of mass destruction, CIA methods of “enhanced interrogation,” and Edward Snowden’s disclosure of classified programs.
+Specific controversies we examine include whether the United States could have prevented the September 11 terrorist attacks, how US analysts came to believe that Saddam Hussein possessed weapons of mass destruction programs, why Israel did not anticipate the onset of its current war with Hamas, and what impact artificial intelligence is likely to have on national security.
 In analyzing these topics, we engage broader debates about what it means to address high-stakes controversies in a manner that is both rigorous and useful.

 ________________________________________________________________